treycole/reduced-wannier-representation/README.md

-# Reduced Wannier Representation for Topological Bands [(arXiv:2412.17084)](https://arxiv.org/abs/2412.17084)
+# Reduced Wannier Representation for Topological Bands [(Phys.
+Rev. B 111, 205139)](https://doi.org/10.1103/PhysRevB.111.205139)

 Code for the paper "Reduced Wannier Representation for Topological Bands" by Trey Cole and David Vanderbilt.

 ## 📜 Paper
-This paper has been published paper is avail
+This paper has been published in Physical Review B and is available on the [APS website](https://doi.org/10.1103/PhysRevB.111.205139).

-The preprint is available on [arXiv:2412.17084](https://arxiv.org/abs/2412.17084).
+The arXiv preprint is available at [arXiv:2412.17084](https://arxiv.org/abs/2412.17084).

-The `LaTeX` source code and a pdf of the arXiv manuscript can be found in the [paper](/paper) folder.
+The `LaTeX` source code and a PDF of the arXiv manuscript can be found in the [paper](/paper) folder.

 ## 💻 Results